Susana Félix: 1995–2000: Early career and debut studio album

 In 1995 she participated in the RTP "national team" and begun her musical studies at the Academia de Amadores de Música.
 Also in that same year, she was chosen by Disney to sing the songs of the character in the movie Pocahontas.
 She later participated in the films Hercules and Lion King II: Simba's Pride.
 However starts working as a session singer recording several spot advertisements and participating in the album "A cor do fogo" by Mafalda Veiga and became an integral part of the band's singer and backing vocals.

 Susana participated in the "All the Stage" by Filipe La Féria and was invited to act as an actress and singer in the musical "chameleon Virtual Rock" and the show "40 years of RTP".

-In 1997, Susana collaborated on records with João Pedro Pais and Luis Dams.
+In 1997, Susana collaborated on records with João Pedro Pais and Luis Damas.

 In 1998, begins to compose and starts the recording of her debut.
-In the following year, she released the album "Um Pouco Mais" with themes like "Mais olhos (que barriga)" (written by Mafalda Veiga) and "Um Lugar Encanto".
+In the following year, she released the album "Um Pouco Mais" with themes like "Mais olhos (que barriga)" (written by Mafalda Veiga) and "Um Lugar Encantado".

 In 2000, she tours the country from north to south on a tour of 40 shows.